3mtee/vehicle-tracker/README.md

 - On request return the list of vehicles that are located within a given rectangle on the map.
 The rectangle coordinates are provided as the request params

+## Running the app
+1. Start a pg in docker `docker compose -f docker/docker-compose.yml up`
+1. Run VehicleTrackerApplication in your IDE or `./gradlew bootRun` in the terminal

 ## Swagger UI
 Available at http://localhost:8080/swagger-ui/